 Barry Lopez – Arctic Dreams

 Building the most sparkling, scholarly and sweeping online treasury to promote the appreciation of fools and jesters throughout history and across the world.
-We will draw on thousands of stories, images and quotations in a dozen or so languages, amassed when researching the book of the same name – launching 1 April, obviously.
+We will draw on thousands of stories, images and quotations in a dozen or so languages, amassed when researching the book of the same name – launched in 2019, no fooling.

 Project 004 - still under the bonnet

 Dedicated to makers and making and the beauty of things, with a focus on one thing in particular and a celestial shade of blue.
 Clue: it has wheels and recently turned 60.
 And yes, it has everything to do with sustainability and the circular economy, but without a whiff of jargon.
 Launching one fine summer’s day, 2020.